spacemonkeydelivers/riscv_security_contest_project/README.md

 out-of-bounds access.

 **zephyr_philosophers** demonstrates that other zephyr subsystems work as expected with our design.
-To see dynamic output (from uart) one should do:
+To see the dynamic output (from uart) one should do:
 `cd $BUILD_DIR ; tail -f tests/zephyr_philosophers/io.txt` - this way you can
-see what is printed to the uart port as the simulation goes on.
+see what is printed to the UART port as the simulation goes on.

 Please do note, that for tests that depend on the timer functionality the simulation process is quite slow.
 For example, one may have to wait about **4 minutes** for an `eating philosopher` to become a `thinking philosopher`.

-**Important note:** for zephyr-based tests "test exit code" , reported by `ctest` does not indicate the actual pass/fail status of the test.
-To figure out how test terminates, one has to check `io.txt` file of the test. **io.txt** file is located at:
+**Important note:** for zephyr-based tests "test exit code" reported by `ctest` does not indicate the actual pass/fail status of the test.
+To figure out how termination status of a test one has to check `io.txt` file of the test. **io.txt** file is located at:

 ```
 $BUILD_DIR/tests/<test_name>/io.txt
 ```

-Alternatively the user can run `ctest` with `-V` option, like this:
+Alternatively, a user can run `ctest` with `-V` option, like this:

 ```
 ctest -R zephyr_ripe1 -V